Spain 1940 - Spain 2015.

 One of her most important contributions has been her research on computing in art, in which she was pioneer in 1967.

-The last contributions of her work to the questions posed by the plastic arts were directed towards urbanism as aesthetics and as a necessity, to architecture as a habitat and to the aesthetic intervention in general of space and time.
+The last contributions of her work to the questions posed by the plastic arts were directed towards urbanism as aesthetics and as a necessity, towards architecture as a habitat and towards the aesthetic intervention of space and time.

 During the last 5 years of her life, Asins worked on video and music; the result was a series of video art pieces entitled "Antigona by Sofocles".